BGnoinski/gnoinski.ca/ben/build_site/hugo/ben.gnoinski.ca/content/posts/hugo_switch_pt2.md

 ---
-title: "Converting Pelican posts to Hugo"
+title: "Switching From Pelican To Hugo - Pt2"
 date: 2018-07-06T02:38:05Z
-draft: true
 categories:
   - blog
 tags:
   - hugo
 ---

-I have a bunch of posts for pelican that I need to convert into hugo syntax.
+I have a bunch of posts for Pelican that I need to convert into Hugo syntax.
 I could modify each file by hand...
-But no, just no. We'll use tools to make this happen.
+But no, just no, well maybe some parts.
+We'll use tools to make most of this happen.

-### Requirements

-*

 ### Steps I'm going to cover

 1. <a href="#copyfiles">Copy Posts</a>
 1. <a href="#postupdate">Script Post Update</a>
-1. <a href="#updateall">Update All Posts</a>
+1. <a href="#updatemetadata">Update Metadata</a>

 ### Let's roll